 The family next to us ordered these amazing powerhouse pancakes which I automatically assumed were unhealthy until I saw that they were made with whole wheat & buck wheat.
 Will definitely be returning to #discoverdifference in those.

-I would highly recommend The Organic Kitchen for a quick, healthy breakfast or a more filling, but still healthy lunch.
+I would highly recommend The Organic Larder for a quick, healthy breakfast or a more filling, but still healthy lunch.

 I hope to see them serving dinner one day too because clean eating is a big part of people’s lives nowadays and having the time to cook a sufficient, healthy supper is sometimes unrealistic with the majority of our schedules.